dustinpfister/blog_posts/_posts/js-select-tag.md

 ## 1 - Select tag basic example

-Here I have a basic example of a select tag.
+Here I have a basic example of a select tag for starters.
+So the basic idea here is to have a single select element, and then a nested option element for each option in the selection element.
+By default the inner text of the option element will be the value property of the select element.
+So when I set an on change event listener to the selection element the value of the selection element will change each time the user selects one of the options in the select element drop down menu.

 ```html
 <html>